 ON-PREMISES

-In the case of on-premises infrastructure, you should ensure to properly configure and maintain your systems to adhere to data governing policies and compliance regulations.
+In the case of on-premises infrastructure, you should ensure to properly configure and maintain your systems to adhere to data governance policies and compliance regulations.
 If something goes wrong, the responsibility falls 100% on your business, as you own the servers and data centers inside your premises.
 If you don't follow appropriate compliance regulations, it might cost a bomb.

 CLOUD